litvinab/cronos/README.md

 docker exec -it cron sh

 # Watch the real-time updates made after each cron launch
-# You can get an error during this call
-# It's OK, wait for the first cron launch
+# You can get an error during this call.
+It's OK, wait for the first cron launch
 tail -F /var/log/cron.log
 ```